openshift/oadp-operator/docs/design/datamover.md

 ## Non Goals
 * Maintain 3rd party data mover implementations
 * Adding a status watch controller to Velero

+## User stories

+Story 1:
+As an application developer, I would like to save the CSI snaphots in a S3 bucket.

+Story 2:
+As a cluster admin, I would like to be able to restore CSI snapshots if disaster happens.

 ## Design & Implementation details